MicrosoftDocs/PowerShell-Docs-PSGet/powershell-gallery/docs-conceptual/powershellget/supported-repositories.md

 ## NuGet.org

 NuGet.org is a public host of NuGet packages used by millions of .NET and .NET Core developers every day.
-The NuGet.org provides Gallery a NuGet repository that uses the NuGet v3 protocol.
+NuGet.org provides a NuGet repository that uses the NuGet v3 protocol.

 Use the following command to register NuGet.org as a PSResource repository: